Pandaqi/Pandaqi-Studio/pandaqi-studio/content/unstable-universe/_index.md

 Check out my other (board)games.
 Support me if you enjoy my work!

 I wrote two detailed articles about the development of this game:
-- [[Devlog] Unstable Universe](/blog/boardgames/unstable-universe/devlog-unstable-universe) => about the general process, problems, decision making, why I did what I did</li>
+- [(Devlog) Unstable Universe](/blog/boardgames/unstable-universe/devlog-unstable-universe) => about the general process, problems, decision making, why I did what I did</li>
-- [[Technical Devlog] Unstable Universe](/blog/boardgames/unstable-universe/tech-devlog-unstable-universe) => about the algorithms and (programming) techniques used for creating this website that generates random game boards
+- [(Technical Devlog) Unstable Universe](/blog/boardgames/unstable-universe/tech-devlog-unstable-universe) => about the algorithms and (programming) techniques used for creating this website that generates random game boards

 {{% /section-centered %}}